Parenting styles have a big impact on how children develop into adults, and they are important implications for the children’s future success

 Many parents force a career path for their children, thereby making them abandon the career they have a natural flair and passion for.

 There are different reasons why parents try to force a career on their children.
-Many parents strive to have their children to study medicine, law, Engineering or any other course they believe will make their child succeed in future, even when it is obvious that the children have no zeal or passion for such profession
+Many parents strive to have their children to study medicine, law, engineering or any other course they believe will make their child succeed in future, even when it is obvious that the children have no zeal or passion for such profession

 Researchers have proved that assertive parents try to make up for their personal failed dreams by making huge efforts to make their children succeed, this is another wrong mindset that most parents have and unknown to them, it’s destroying the child they claim to love.

 The job of parents is to discover their inherent predisposition and then prepare them for that path.
-Forcing dreams upon children aren’t ideal and would only make them frustrated and make them mediocre in such jobs.
+Forcing dreams upon children isn’t ideal and would only make them frustrated and make them mediocre in such jobs.

 Only when parents see children for who they are and help them prepare towards that path can they impact their life effectively.